 This blog post is the second of a series that will be published over the next few weeks.
 This series will allow you to get to know the 2018 GFSI Global Markets Awards winners from four countries across the globe (Mexico, Japan, Nigeria and Pakistan) and how their use of the GFSI Global Markets Programme helped them to improve their food safety management systems.
-The Awards included travel and access to the Global Food Safety Conference 2018 and discovery tours in Tokyo, Japan.
+The Awards, initiated and sponsored by greenfence, included travel and access to the Global Food Safety Conference 2018 and discovery tours in Tokyo, Japan.

 This second contribution is by 2018 Mexican winner, Gabriel Barreda Ortega, of Asociaciones Agroindustriales Serranas S.A. de C.V.

 The Global Markets Programme, building a pathway to certification, was created by GFSI seven years ago.
 It provides an unaccredited entry point for companies through a step-by-step Programme designed to build capacity within production and manufacturing operations.
 The Programme proposes ways for companies with less sophisticated food safety management systems to manage the challenges of food safety, while simultaneously reducing hazards in global food supply chains and improving market access through certification by one of the GFSI-recognised certification programme owners.
 The Programme toolkit is made up of self-assessments based on a checklist of GFSI requirements, a training and competency framework, as well as a protocol to guide the user throughout the Programme.